 The Trustees review the reserve levels of the Trust on an annual basis, or more frequently if deemed necessary.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
 It is considered that the appropriate level of free cash reserves should be approximately 5% of annual GAG.
-This financial year reserves have fallen below that and are at 4.3% of GAG.
-The Trust is budgeting for a rebuilding of reserves to the target amount within the next 2-3 years, mainly from surpluses from those schools that are currently working below the target level reserves.
-The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cash buffer to deal with any unexpected emergencies such as urgent maintenance or other unexpected cash flow shortages.
+This financial year reserves are at 4.9% of GAG.
+The reserve is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cash buffer to deal with any unexpected emergencies such as urgent maintenance or other unexpected cash flow shortages.

-Total reserves as at 31 August 2021 amount to £4,106,000.
-Of this £448,000 are restricted, £12,488,000 relate to restricted fixed asset reserves, and the deficit on LGPS reserves of £8,830,000.
+Total reserves as at 31 August 2022 amount to £12,243,000.
+Of this £489,000 are restricted, £12,929,000 relate to restricted fixed asset reserves, and the deficit on LGPS reserves of £1,175,000.

-Of the restricted fixed asset reserves, £11,644,000 can only be realised through the disposal of fixed assets.
-The remaining £844,000 represents unspent capital grants of £1,029,000 offset by £185,000 of capital loans.
+Of the restricted fixed asset reserves, £12,761,000 can only be realised through the disposal of fixed assets.
+The remaining £168,000 represents unspent capital grants of £418,000 offset by £250,000 of capital loans.